amabdallah/WaterUseML/README.md

 ### Example question 3: site_specific
-What is the water rights annual volume/flow for agriculture and municipal purposes in the Upper Colorado that spans Wyoming, Colorado, Utah, New Mexico, and Arizona all the years we have data for? list all water rights and their priority
+What is the water rights annual volume/flow for _agriculture_ or _municipal_ purposes in the Upper Colorado that spans Wyoming, Colorado, Utah, New Mexico, and Arizona all the years we have data for? list all water rights and their priority

 Answering the questions within one state is easier using WaDE because of its standard and well described schema but the true power of WaDE or WaterUseML is to answer such questions across the boundaries of many states.